 - It is highly recommended to use a VPS and low-spread 5-digit broker who closes daily candles at 5 pm New York time.

-Such broker gives five 24-hour daily candles for each week.
+Such a broker gives five 24-hour daily candles every week.

 The default EA settings are for EURUSD M30.
 Presets for customizing (GMT offset: +2, DST: US/Europe) can be downloaded from the Download page. <Preset file structure> <How to Use the EA>

 Structure of Magic Number: